pombase/website/src/docs/community/fission-yeast-community-curation-project.PomBase.md

 databases (e.g. GenBank/ENA/DDBJ, UniProtKB, BioGRID and GO), making data from annotated papers widely visible.

+### How to contribute

-**How to contribute**: For newly published papers, PomBase curators email authors inviting them to participate, with specific instructions and links.
+  For newly published papers, PomBase curators email authors inviting them to participate, with specific instructions and links.
 Lab members are also welcome to evaluate existing annotations and create new annotations from past